AI Pitch Deck Guide 2026 for Web3 & AI Startups

 Why Your Deck Isn't Working

-"Why will this specific team make me look like a genius for investing in them 5 years from now?"
+“Why will this specific team make me look smart for taking the meeting now?”

 Average Investor Time Spent per Deck